-A total of \$56.75 in fees will be charged per contact hour to all students.
+A total of \$59.25 in fees will be charged per contact hour to all students.
 The fees help support services provided by the college that are necessary to enhance the registration process and learning environment.
-Of the \$56.75, \$24.00 is assessed as a registration fee and \$32.75 as a technology fee to fund campus and classroom computer technology equipment and support upgrades.
+Of the \$59.25, \$25.00 is assessed as a registration fee and \$34.25 as a technology fee to fund campus and classroom computer technology equipment and support upgrades.
+Beginning with the Spring 2024 semester, \$20.00 per contact hour will be charged to students for each online course that they register for.
 Other fees may be assessed based on the course structure or payment plan option.
-There are no additional fees to take SMC online courses.